RichardGoodrich/documents/GitHub/GitHubNotes.md

 ```
 I stay logged in most of the time.
 That may NOT be a good idea!
 I get a lot of **SPAM** because of it.
 You can login with your [USER NAME] or [EMAIL].
 I like to use my [USER NAME].
 However, in using GitHub it will want your [EMAIL].  **MOST IMPORTANTLY**, if you want to actually *use* your account you MUST create a **TOKEN** and tweak the settings.

+There are two sets of setting that confused me!
+There is the **USER ICON** settings found under that top right widget.
+I went a head and loaded a **PNG** file of myself to make that clear.
+Then there is a settings menu on the respository page.
+Call that the [REPO SETTINGS]

+### token
+sss

 ## TOKEN
 ggg